COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 How To Support Your Immune System During Cancer Treatment

 To prevent illness while receiving radiotherapy, you must take certain precautions.
+These include:

 • Getting the flu shot each year